wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 - `PowerAuthWatchSDK.activationId` property is now deprecated.
 Please use `activationIdentifier` as a replacement.
 - All asynchronous methods from `PowerAuthTokenStore` protocol now returns objects conforming to `PowerAuthOperationTask` and therefore the returned operation can be canceled directly.
 - `PowerAuthTokenStore.cancelTask()` is now deprecated.
 You can cancel the returned asynchronous operation directly.

+## Changes in 1.7.2+

+### Android

+The following interfaces are marked as deprecated since 1.7.2 version:

+- `PowerAuthSDK.validatePasswordCorrect()` function is now deprecated.
+You can use `validatePassword()` function as a replacement.

+- Direct access to `PowerAuthAuthentication.usePassword` property is no longer possible.
+Application written in Kotlin will report warning, due to mapping to new, but already deprecated `setUsePassword()` or `getUsePassword()` functions.
+To test whether knowledge factor is set in authentication object, use `getPassword()` function.
+The function was introduced in version 1.7.0, but it's returned value is now `Password` object, instead of `String`.

+### iOS & tvOS

+- Changed value returned from `PowerAuthCorePassword.validatePasswordComplexity()` function, including the prototype of the validation block.

+The following interfaces are marked as deprecated since 1.7.2 version:

+- `PowerAuthSDK.validatePasswordCorrect(_, callback:)` is deprecated, use `validatePassword(password:, callback:)` as a replacement.

+- `PowerAuthSDK.addBiometryFactor(_, callback)` is deprecated, use `addBiometryFactor(password:, callback:)` as a replacement.

+- Using `PowerAuthAuthentication.usePassword` property is now deprecated.
+To test whether authentication has the knowledge factor set, use `password` property, which contains nullable `PowerAuthCorePassword` object.